tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/HK_04_Lidar_Optimization_RANSAC/README.md

 <p align="center"><h1>🎯 Project Vision</h1></p>
 <p style="text-align: justify;">
-Project Vision is geared towards harnessing the RANSAC algorithm to optimize LiDAR data analysis for autonomous systems.
+Project is geared towards harnessing the RANSAC algorithm to optimize LiDAR data analysis for autonomous systems.
 This initiative is pivotal in sculpting a reliable navigational pathway, ensuring that vehicles and robotics operate with heightened accuracy and safety.
 Below, we delve into the critical advantages that this implementation brings to the field of autonomous navigation.

 ▸ <code>Advanced Outlier Detection:</code> Utilizing RANSAC on LiDAR data to adeptly identify and remove outliers, thereby preserving only the most trustworthy data for model estimation.